Nitinc123/Portfolio-Website/README.md

 A responsive and modern portfolio website to showcase my skills, projects, and contact details.
-Built using HTML, CSS, and JavaScript.
+Built using HTML, CSS and JavaScript.